7 Compliance Mistakes That Cost Businesses Thousands (and How to Avoid Them)

 DocuStrong’s expiration tracking and renewal management eliminates manual oversight by automatically monitoring renewal dates, sending smart reminders via email, SMS, Slack, or Microsoft Teams, and providing visual dashboards that show your compliance status at a glance.

 During audits, inspections, or legal proceedings, regulators don’t just want to see your current compliance status-they need evidence of continuous compliance over time.
-Many businesses only keep their most recent versions of licenses, permits, and training records, creating dangerous gaps in their compliance documentation and audit trail.
+Many businesses only keep their most recent versions of documents, creating dangerous gaps.

 The Department of Labor’s Wage and Hour Division can investigate employment practices going back two to three years.
 If you can’t produce historical documentation proving compliance during that entire period, you may face penalties even if you’re currently compliant.